-However, it’s worth noting that pressure dings don’t indicate serious damage as your board will still be watertight and should remain adequately protected.
+However, it’s worth noting that pressure dings don’t indicate serious damage as your surfboard will still be watertight and should remain adequately protected.

 Most pressure dings are perfectly harmless and won’t affect performance.

-They will make the board a little less attractive, but some surfers actually prefer them as they give the surfboard a “broken in” feeling.
+They will make the surfboard a little less attractive, but some surfers actually prefer them as they give the surfboard a “broken in” feeling.